peterhinch/micropython-micro-gui/README.md

 directory structure.
 The `drivers` and `gui` directories (with subdirectories and contents) should be copied, along with `hardware_setup.py`.
 Filesystem space may be conserved by copying only the display driver in use.
-Unused widgets, fonts and demos can also be trimmed, but directory structure must be kept.
+Unused widgets, fonts and demos can also be trimmed, but the directory structure must be kept.

 There is scope for speeding loading and saving RAM by using frozen bytecode.
 Once again, directory structure must be maintained.